saravananrajkumar05/etl-mini-project-3/README.md

 Steps
 1. Extract
-Upload raw CSV, JSON, and XML files to an S3 bucket.
+    a) Upload raw CSV, JSON, and XML files to an S3 bucket.

-Download files from S3 for processing.
+    b) Download files from S3 for processing.

 2. Transform
-Convert units:
+    a) Convert units:
         Inches ➡️ Meters
        Pounds ➡️ Kilograms

-Clean and standardize the data.
+    b) Clean and standardize the data.

 3. Load
-Save the transformed data as transformed_data.csv.
+    a) Save the transformed data as transformed_data.csv.

-Upload the file to a different S3 bucket.
+    b) Upload the file to a different S3 bucket.

-Load the data into an AWS RDS database using SQLAlchemy and pandas.
+    c) Load the data into an AWS RDS database using SQLAlchemy and pandas.